sagemath/grant-europe/README.rst

 Join!
 -----

-At this point, the consortium is final for the H2020 proposal, but not for the Cost network.
-If you are tentatively interested in participating, please join the `mailing list
+If you are tentatively interested in participating, in particular for the Cost proposal, please join the `mailing list
 <https://listes.services.cnrs.fr/wws/info/sagemath-grant-europe>`_,
 and send an e-mail there with: